xmrea/AllSubTranslate/README.md

 ### Note

-This script translates subtitles from English to Persian.
+This script translates subtitles from English to Turkish.

-Tell me if you want to add a feature to translate from any to any language.